-In this two-part series, New Resource Solutions (NRS) will explain what PPAs are, when to use them, and what to expect during the financing process.
+In this two-part series (check out part 2 here), New Resource Solutions (NRS) will explain what PPAs are, when to use them, and what to expect during the financing process.
 For the purposes of this series, NRS will assume that any system discussed is of sufficient size and creditworthiness to warrant a third-party project investor.
 In the future, NRS will provide more guidance on what determines sufficient size and creditworthiness.
 NRS endeavors to give its partners the tools to make selling PPAs simpler, as well as to prepare installers for the post sale work that project investors typically require before an acquisition is complete.

 How PPAs Work

 The primary difference between a cash purchase and a solar PPA is that an unaffiliated project investor owns and operates the system, and sells the power generated from it to the customer for a fixed and known price over 20+ years.

 The customer typically receives a 5-20% savings on their cost of power in year 1, with a projected increase in savings over time due to rising utility costs.
 Under a solar PPA, the project investor receives all the tax benefits associated with the system, particularly the Federal Investment Tax Credit and depreciation benefits.
 This is important as many commercial entities are unable to use the tax benefits associated with solar, either because they don’t have enough tax liability or because they simply don’t pay taxes.